shisht04/TrafficShield/README.md

 ---

-## 📄 License
+##  License

-This project is for educational purposes.
+This project is for educational purposes, made by Shisht Tiwari.
+Do Star it if you find it useful<33